goauthentik/authentik/website/integrations/services/nextcloud/index.md

 - `nextcloud.company` is the FQDN of the NextCloud install.
 - `authentik.company` is the FQDN of the authentik install.

-Create an application in authentik and note the slug, as this will be used later.
+Create an application in authentik and note the slug you choose, as this will be used later.
+In the Admin Interface, go to Applications->Providers.
 Create a SAML provider with the following parameters:

 - ACS URL: `https://nextcloud.company/apps/user_saml/saml/acs`
 - Issuer: `https://authentik.company`
 - Service Provider Binding: `Post`
 - Audience: `https://nextcloud.company/apps/user_saml/saml/metadata`
-- Signing Keypair: Select any certificate you have.
+- Signing certificate: Select any certificate you have.
 - Property mappings: Select all Managed mappings.

 You can of course use a custom signing certificate, and adjust durations.